rjduran/cm-code/rpi/README.md

 # Raspberry Pi

-This guide walks through the process of setting up a Raspberry Pi 3 and installing Node.js.
+This guide walks through the process of setting up a Raspberry Pi and installing Node.js.
+It also includes information about backing up SD cards and tips and tricks to constructing a solid system for rapid prototyping with hardware.

 _Note: this is a living document and will be updated often.
 In time this document will contain additional setup options for different devices, recommended packages, and steps to setup a system for prototyping with additional hardware._